Feedback on my training at SAE Institute Paris

 Hello,

-Given your comment, I don't have any particular advice to offer other than to think it over carefully and only take the plunge if you're really 100% sure about your choice of training and what it can bring you in your professional search.
+Given your comment, I don't have any particular advice to offer other than to think it over carefully and only take the plunge if you're really 100% sure about your choice of training and what it can bring you afterwards in your professional search.
 If you're motivated, even passionate, and have a technical bent, you've got a good chance.
-You just have to bear in mind that it's not a course you're going to take "just for the hell of it", and that employment in the field is not guaranteed afterwards.
+You just have to bear in mind that it's not a course you'll take "just for the hell of it", and that employment in the field is not guaranteed afterwards.

 If you have more specific questions, don't hesitate to ask.